Azure/autorest/Documentation/swagger-extensions.md

 Field Name | Type | Description
 ---|:---:|---
 name | `string` | **Required**.
-Specifies the name for the Enum. modelAsString | `boolean` | When set to `true` the enum will be modeled as a string.
+Specifies the name for the Enum. modelAsString | `boolean` | **Default: false** When set to `true` the enum will be modeled as a string.
 No validation will happen.
 When set to `false`, it will be modeled as an enum if that language supports enums.
 Validation will happen, irrespective of support of enums in that language.

 **Example**:
 ```js